-Just like Web 2.0, The so called Web 3.0 is yet another buzzword with a hype machine.
-This time the buzzword is used to describe a future web where simple pages are replaced by documents containing semantic information, which can be processed and further refined.
+Just like Web 2.0, The so-called Web 3.0 is yet another buzzword from the hype machine.
+It is used to describe a future web environment where simple pages are replaced by documents containing semantic information, which can be processed and further refined.

 Most web professionals have by now acknowledged the sad fact that the move to enforce well-formed markup on the web with XHTML has failed.
-The majority of HTML writers did not care, most likely because browsers still allowed their invalid code.
+The majority of HTML writers does not care, most likely because browsers still allow the invalid code.
 Thus, the semantic web has to deal with invalid and badly written HTML/XHTML.

 It will take a long time before the majority of pages use valid code, and it will take even longer for the semantic web to become reality.